-The woes of Brexit - whether you are a Leaver or a Remainer, the word 'woe' seems universally appropriate - continue to fan the flames of uncertainty, creating difficulties in planning effectively for success over the next two to three years for both brand owners and the agency community.
+The woes of Brexit - whether you are a Leaver or a Remainer, the word 'woe' seems universally appropriate - continue to fan the flames of uncertainty, creating difficulties in planning effectively for brand success over the next two to three years.

 Dismay at some of their heritage tasks being brought back to the centre by their clients, as nervous about this 'taking back of control' as Remainers are of the loss of the UK's position in the EU club.
-Concurrently, many brands are in the throes of being disrupted by smaller, nimbler challenger brands or are transforming their businesses at a macro level from a digital technology perspective, and most are wrestling with how to improve their customers' experience and the performance marketing of their brands in the face of corporate directives to improve efficiencies and cut costs.
+Marry this to the fact that many brands are in the throes of being disrupted by smaller, nimbler challenger brands, are transforming their businesses at a macro level from a digital technology perspective, and are wrestling with how to improve both their customers' experience and the performance marketing of their brands, in the face of directives to improve efficiencies and cut costs.

-It is no wonder that marketers are seeking greater efficiency of output from their external agency partners - the holy trinity of faster, better, cheaper - and if they don't find it, they will look at alternative strategies such as in-sourcing or in-housing to effectively join up the dots of their marketing communications and data.
+It is no wonder that marketers are seeking greater efficiency of output from their external agency partners - the holy trinity of faster, better, cheaper - and if they don't find it, they will look at alternative strategies such as insourcing or in-housing to effectively join up the dots of their marketing communications and data.